crystallabs/virtualtime/README.md

 For `VirtualTime` objects, helper functions `days_in_month` and `days_in_year` return `0`.

-As a consequence, when matching `VirtualTime`s to other `VirtualTime`s, matching is performed on the negative values directly.
+As a consequence, when matching `VirtualTime`s to other `VirtualTime`s, any negative values remain negative and are matched directly.

 This choice was made because it is only possible to know the number of days in a month if both `year` and `month` are defined and contain integers.
 If they are not both defined, or they contain a value of any other type (e.g. a range `2023..2030`), it is ambiguous or indeterminable what the exact value should be.
+So comparing VTs to VTs is always done without conversion of negative values.

 ### Unsupported Comparisons